 Digital Promise Optimizing Technology for Learning (Nationwide)

-In partnership with Digital Promise, the Pearson Foundation, and the National Network of State Teachers of the Year, MTLC researchers are participating in a national study to examine the use of technology in K-12 settings.
-Various technology integration options have been looked at across the nation including 1:1 devices, bring-your-own-device (BYOD), blended learning, flipped classrooms and virtual learning environments.
-The purpose of the study is to identify promising instructional strategies using technology and best practices in technology integration.
+In partnership with Digital Promise, the Pearson Foundation, and the National Network of State Teachers of the Year, MTLC researchers participated in a national study to examine the use of technology in K-12 settings.
+Various technology integration options were looked at across the nation including 1:1 devices, bring-your-own-device (BYOD), blended learning, flipped classrooms and virtual learning environments.
+The purpose of the study was to identify promising instructional strategies using technology and best practices in technology integration.
 View research product from this partnership.

 Texas One-to-One Evaluation

-MTLC researchers are in year two of a three year evaluation of a large, urban school district in Texas' one-to-one technology program began in the fall of 2013.
-The purpose of the evaluation is to develop a greater understanding of how to use technology to engage students and improve student achievement.
-The evaluation will monitor the program’s implementation, track changes in instruction, assess the short-term outcomes on teaching and learning, and examine the sustainability of the program.
+MTLC researchers have completed a three-year evaluation of a large, urban school district in Texas' one-to-one technology program that began in the fall of 2013.
+The purpose of the evaluation was to develop a greater understanding of how to use technology to engage students and improve student achievement.
+The evaluation monitored the program’s implementation, track changes in instruction, assessed the short-term outcomes of teaching and learning and examined the sustainability of the program.